-Even before the coronavirus outbreak impacted every aspect of our daily lives, drones were making significant technological breakthroughs in a wide variety of industries, from their use in retail to their increasing adoption by industrial and manufacturing firms.
+Even before the coronavirus outbreak impacted every aspect of our daily lives, innovative drone use was making significant breakthroughs in a wide variety of industries.
+From retail to their increasing adoption by industrial and manufacturing firms, drones are becoming commonplace.

 - Conducting site surveys for solar installations.
 Companies requiring a full survey of an install site can now use drones to identify and map chimneys, vents, or other penetrations that might impede or prevent installation while maintaining a safe distance from residents within the home.

 - Educating residents of rural South African communities about Covid-19 preventive measures while monitoring potential hot spots within the same areas.
 Drones make announcements via loudspeakers as they pass overhead, switching between the local languages of Tsonga and Sepedi.

 - Disinfecting hot-spot high-infection areas using UVC lights.
 This is being done by a drone made by Digital Aerolus that damages the DNA or RNA of a pathogen, thus destroying it.
 The drone is operated remotely to protect the operator both from the dangerous UVC light and from possible pathogens.

 - Delivering food using Alphabet’s Wing drone delivery service.
 This service is available in limited markets around the world, including Australia, Finland, and Virginia.
 Deliveries arrive in as little as a few minutes.

 - Limiting travel across borders and within cities.
 Companies like KazUAV in Kazakhstan have used drones to remotely monitor their closed-down borders and cities to combat viral spread.

 - Delivery of test samples, medication, and PPE.
 Several partnerships between the NCDOT and private partners are leading to initiatives to deliver PPE, medication, and other important medical tests via drone.